jodeperezlo/UPTask_MERN_backend/README.md

 Being a 100% functional project, it has thought of everything, and it has sockets so that when a task is completed, added, deleted or modified, the change appears **in real time** to **all connected users** .

 The application is quite complete, in this repository you can find the frontend created with ReactJS, TailwindCSS, Axios, among other tools.
-If you want to access the backend of this application, you can find it at the following link: [Frontend UpTask MERN](https://github.com/jodeperezlo/UpTask_MERN_frontend).
+If you want to access the frontend of this application, you can find it at the following link: [Frontend UpTask MERN](https://github.com/jodeperezlo/UpTask_MERN_frontend).

 The application is working in the following link: [UpTask MERN](https://jorgeperez-uptask.netlify.app/).